 Responses from the 47 items were used to compute the MHQ, which represents an overall score of mental health and well-being.
 The MHQ originally ranged from -100 to +200, however, the lower limit was recently expanded to -166 to improve the distribution of scores that previously demonstrated a floor effect at the lower bound.
 Scores on the MHQ can be classified into six levels of functioning, with negative scores indicating clinical risk and positive scores representing normal range: Clinical (≤-50), At Risk (-50 to <0), Enduring (0 to <50), Managing (50 to <100), Succeeding (100 to <150) and Thriving (150 to 200).
 To compute the overall score, individual item responses were weighted to reflect the nonlinearity of risk associated with increases in symptom severity, as well as the differential risk associated with different symptoms (e.g., suicidal thoughts vs irritability).

-In addition to the overall MHQ score, scores for six broad subcategories of mental health and wellbeing were computed: Core Cognition, Adaptability and Resilience, Mood and Outlook, Drive and Motivation, Social Self, and Mind-Body Connection (see Table 1).
+In addition to the overall MHQ score, scores for six broad subcategories of mental health and well-being were computed: Core Cognition, Adaptability and Resilience, Mood and Outlook, Drive and Motivation, Social Self, and Mind-Body Connection (see Table 1).
 Subcategory scores ranged from -100 to +200, and were computed by a weighted average of scores from 10 to 24 relevant symptom items based on a review of cognitive and brain functioning models [46].

 Table 1.
 Descriptions of the Subdomains of the MHQ